 As it is larger than the other Greek islands, hiring a car and visiting multiple destinations in Crete is a must-do.

 We drove clockwise around Crete in 10 days with our young children.
 We stayed up high in the remote hill villages of Eastern Crete, moments from the beach in the south of the island and close to the beautiful Venetian port of Chania in the northwest.
+Exploring Chania Old Town and the Venetian Harbour: there are so many things to do in Chania.

 Crete has an incredible wealth of historical sights including the world-famous ancient Minoan Palace at Knossos and the atmospheric deserted leper colony on Spinalonga Island near Agios Nikolaos.
 As for natural beauty, besides the long, sandy beaches that dominate the coastline, you can also hike Samaria Gorge.
 It’s Europe’s longest gorge and best visited with older children who enjoy walking.